0ptim/DeFiChainWiki/docs/auto/Services.md

 ![](../media/services_EN_8_DeFi_Scan.png)

 ### Defichain INCOME
-Track your Income from DeFiChain
+Track your DeFiChain-Portfolio

+- Autoload rewards and assets from your addresses
+- masternode support
+- automated DFX-Staking import
+- manual staking from Cake
+- charts
-Autoload from your addresses, masternode support, manual staking from Cake, charts, one login, and use on all devices
+- one login and use on all devices

 https://www.defichain-income.com/